-When we moved to Wills Point in 2013, we bought a property on the north end of town, still residential (sort of) but close to the county line.
+When we moved to Wills Point in 2013, we bought a property on the north end of town, still residential (sort of) but not that far from the county line.
 Across the road from us is the home of Glynn Ellis, a long time resident, businessman, civic leader and philanthropist.
-Our one acre property is modest compared to his 400+ acres.
+Our half acre property is modest compared to his.
 Mr. Ellis and Mama June are in their 80’s and no longer in good health; he is in the advanced stages of Alzheimer’s and their children have arranged 24/7 care.

 The constant is Miss Stella.
 She has been the housekeeper/cook for the Ellis family for more than 35 years.
 Think “The Help”, but without the bad stuff.
 We’ve passed a few words with Stella over the last 18 months.
 She’s a nice lady and as we sit on our back deck, whether morning or evening, we see her coming and going and she always waves to us.
 Somehow it’s just comforting to know that she’s over there.